temporalio/documentation/docs/application-development/features.md

 </TabItem>
 </Tabs>

-## Custom Payload Conversion
+## Custom payload conversion

 Most SDKs provide a <a class="tdlp" href="/dataconversion#payload-converter"> `PayloadConverter`<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Payload Converter?</span><br /><br /><span class="tdlppd">A Payload Converter serializes data, converting objects or values to bytes and back.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/dataconversion#payload-converter">Learn more</a></span></span></a> that can be customized to convert custom data types to bytes and back.

-Note that creating a custom Payload Converter is optional, and only needed if the default Data Converter does not support your custom values.
+Creating a custom Payload Converter is optional.
+It's needed only if the default Data Converter does not support your custom values.

 Create your <a class="tdlp" href="/dataconversion#custom-payload-conversion">custom `PayloadConverter`<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Payload Converter?</span><br /><br /><span class="tdlppd">A Payload Converter serializes data, converting objects or values to bytes and back.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/dataconversion#custom-payload-conversion">Learn more</a></span></span></a> and set it with the default `DataConverter` in your Client options.

 The order in which your Payload Converters are applied depend on the encoding type that each handles.
-You can set multiple custom payload converters to run your conversions.
+You can set multiple custom Payload Converters to run your conversions.

 <Tabs
 defaultValue="go"